starwisp/Civizard-tileset-archeology/README.md

-Vervalkon's advice: "If you see that the first set of tiles look perfect in a certain palette, you could check the other tiles in GGD for good measure and if all other tiles look bad except the first bunch, you could export those and not worry about that particular clut (or tiles) anymore.
+If you see that the first set of tiles look perfect in a certain palette, you could check the other tiles in GGD for good measure and if all other tiles look bad except the first bunch, you could export those and not worry about that particular clut (or tiles) anymore.
 It is a game of deduction.
 You need to identify as many palettes as required for every tile to look alright.
-Every tile has an intended palette, so if you end up with a number of image files and see that one palette has correct colors for some tiles but incorrect colors for other tiles and another palette has correct colors for some tiles but incorrect colors for other tiles, etc., then you will eventually end up with a set of tiles in the correct color." <!-- "I think only 00010384.bin.out CLUT 5 picture offset 0x0 looks correct" -->
+Every tile has an intended palette, so if you end up with a number of image files and see that one palette has correct colors for some tiles but incorrect colors for other tiles and another palette has correct colors for some tiles but incorrect colors for other tiles, etc., then you will eventually end up with a set of tiles in the correct color. <!-- "I think only 00010384.bin.out CLUT 5 picture offset 0x0 looks correct" -->

 A big thank you to [vervalkon](https://github.com/vervalkon).
 Without his expertise, work and patience we would not be where we are now.